sensational03/fireproj/README.md

-To test the CNN,
-First run the PKL_TO_CSV.py.
-Once the flattenedimage.csv file is created, run the MLmodelcreator.py to test the CNN.
+CNN is still in development.
+You can refer the MLmodelcreator.py file for the code.
+It's not possible to upload the whole image dataset due to its extremely large size.
+So, I have provided sceenshots of the output of CNN and its analysis.

 To test RandomForrest and K-Nearest Neighbor, run the tester.py file with your input image.